-- "Projected Interest Rate" means the sum of the Bond Buyer Revenue Bond Index, as most recently compiled and published in The Bond Buyer as of the date of determination, plus 3% per annum, or if such index is no longer published, "Projected Interest Rate" shall mean an interest rate determined in such alternate manner as the State may establish by State Certificate or Supplemental Resolution; provided, that each Rating Agency shall have confirmed that no outstanding ratings on any of the Outstanding Unenhanced Bonds will be reduced or withdrawn as a result of the use of such alternate manner of determination, as evidenced by written confirmations thereof delivered from each Rating Agency, or if no Unenhanced Bonds are then Outstanding, but Other Obligations are Outstanding, the Beneficiaries holding such Other Obligations consent to the use of such alternate manner of determination, as evidenced in writing by each such Beneficiary. - "Rate Stabilization Fund" means the Rate Stabilization Fund created under the Program Resolution. - "Rating Agency" means, at any time, any nationally recognized securities rating agency that is then maintaining a rating on the Bonds at the request of the State.
-"Rating Agency" includes the successors and assigns of such agency. - "Rebate Fund" means the Rebate Fund created under the Program Resolution. - "Redemption Date" means the date fixed for redemption of any Bond pursuant to the Program Resolution. - "Redemption Fund" means the Redemption Fund created under the Program Resolution. - "Refunding Bonds" means Bonds issued or to be issued to provide for the payment of principal of (and, to the extent provided by the Supplemental Resolution authorizing the issuance thereof, premium, if any, and interest on) Bonds previously issued under this Resolution or to fund Bond Anticipation Notes. - "Registrar" means the Secretary of Administration or an agent of the State designated by or on behalf of the Secretary of Administration to maintain the registration books for the Bonds. - "Reserve Fund" means the Reserve Fund created under the Program Resolution. - "Reserve Fund Requirement" means, at any time, an amount equal to the greatest amount established as such in any Supplemental Resolution, which may be expressed as a percentage of Outstanding Bonds, as a stated dollar amount, or in any other manner.
-In calculating the Reserve Fund Requirement, all Bonds to be redeemed or defeased by a series of Refunding Bonds shall be deemed not Outstanding as of the date of calculation. - "Revenue Fund" means the Revenue Fund created under the Program Resolution. - "Revenue Obligations Act" means Subchapter II of Chapter 18, Wisconsin Statutes. - "Revenue Payment Date" shall mean each Business Day on which Petroleum Revenue Fees are received by the Trustee. - "Securities Depository" means the securities depository and any substitute for or successor to such securities depository that shall, at the request of the Building Commission, maintain a Book-Entry System with respect to the Bonds. - "Securities Depository Nominee" means the Securities Depository or the nominee of the Securities Depository in whose name the Bonds are registered during the continuation with such Securities Depository of participation in its Book-Entry System.
+"Projected Interest Rate" means the sum of the Bond Buyer Revenue Bond Index, as most recently compiled and published in The Bond Buyer as of the date of determination, plus 3% per annum, or if such index is no longer published, "Projected Interest Rate" shall mean an interest rate determined in such alternate manner as the State may establish by State Certificate or Supplemental Resolution; provided, that each Rating Agency shall have confirmed that no outstanding ratings on any of the Outstanding Unenhanced Bonds will be reduced or withdrawn as a result of the use of such alternate manner of determination, as evidenced by written confirmations thereof delivered from each Rating Agency, or if no Unenhanced Bonds are then Outstanding, but Other Obligations are Outstanding, the Beneficiaries holding such Other Obligations consent to the use of such alternate manner of determination, as evidenced in writing by each such Beneficiary.

+"Rate Stabilization Fund" means the Rate Stabilization Fund created under the Program Resolution.

+"Rating Agency" means, at any time, any nationally recognized securities rating agency that is then maintaining a rating on the Bonds at the request of the State.
+"Rating Agency" includes the successors and assigns of such agency.

+"Rebate Fund" means the Rebate Fund created under the Program Resolution.

+"Redemption Date" means the date fixed for redemption of any Bond pursuant to the Program Resolution.

+"Redemption Fund" means the Redemption Fund created under the Program Resolution.

+"Refunding Bonds" means Bonds issued or to be issued to provide for the payment of principal of (and, to the extent provided by the Supplemental Resolution authorizing the issuance thereof, premium, if any, and interest on) Bonds previously issued under this Resolution or to fund Bond Anticipation Notes.

+"Registrar" means the Secretary of Administration or an agent of the State designated by or on behalf of the Secretary of Administration to maintain the registration books for the Bonds.

+"Reserve Fund" means the Reserve Fund created under the Program Resolution.

+"Reserve Fund Requirement" means, at any time, an amount equal to the greatest amount established as such in any Supplemental Resolution, which may be expressed as a percentage of Outstanding Bonds, as a stated dollar amount, or in any other manner.
+In calculating the Reserve Fund Requirement, all Bonds to be redeemed or defeased by a series of Refunding Bonds shall be deemed not Outstanding as of the date of calculation.

+"Revenue Fund" means the Revenue Fund created under the Program Resolution.

+"Revenue Obligations Act" means Subchapter II of Chapter 18, Wisconsin Statutes.

+"Revenue Payment Date" shall mean each Business Day on which Petroleum Revenue Fees are received by the Trustee.